plone/documentation/develop/styleguide/python.rst

 Since Plone has such a huge code base, we don't want to lose developer time figuring out into which group some import goes (standard lib?, external package?, etc.).
 So we just sort everything alphabetically case insensitive and insert one blank line between ``from foo import bar`` and ``import baz`` blocks.
 Conditional imports come last.
+Don't use multi-line imports but import each identifier from a module in a separate line.
 Again, we *do not* distinguish between what is standard lib, external package or internal package in order to save time and avoid the hassle of explaining which is which.

 .. sourcecode:: python